 As an executive recruitment professional, Rick has led numerous senior leadership searches for public and private companies, not-for-profit and charitable organizations, municipalities, government as well as many Board recruitments.
 He has the ability to spot leadership potential, and assess and evaluate the candidate’s personality and potential to ensure the right fit for the organization.
 Prior to launching the Vogel Group Rick was a Principal and Co-Owner of a regional retained executive search firm.

 Rick’s active community involvement has included the University of Alberta Hospital Foundation (Board of Trustees), the Centre Club (Board of Governors), Alberta Triathlon Association (Vice President), the Minerva Foundation (Executive Board Member) and the Thunderbird Athletic Basketball Association (Treasurer).
-He is currently the Vice Chair of the Glenrose Rehabilitation Hospital Foundation as well as serving on the Board of Directors for ITU World Triathlon Series Edmonton.
+He is currently the Board Chair of the Glenrose Rehabilitation Hospital Foundation as well as serving on the Board of Directors for ITU World Triathlon Series Edmonton.

 He is an active member of the Institute of Corporate Directors and acquired his ICD.D designation.
 Rick has been engaged by various organizations to consult on governance issues.